yurasong/yurasong.github.io/index.md

 I have been studied in South Korea and the United States.
 Currently I am in Belgium, as a PhD student having a role of bioinformatician and data analyst.

-I have various background due to the several in-field experiences, especially population genomics, functional genomics, cancer biology, molecular biology and bioinformatics.
+I have various background due to the several in-field experiences, especially during my Bachelor and Master, I was half-bioinformatician and half-molecular biologist.
+Especially, I have experiences in population genomics, functional genomics, molecular biology, biochemistry, cancer biology and bioinformatics.
 These days, I am mainly interested in understanding the mechanism of cancer genomic landscape and connecting it to the cancer treatment.

-My ultimate goal of studying bioinformatics and cancer biology is finding the new way to save more people who are fighting with the various types of cancer.
-In other words, my goal to study is bringing back the happier life for the patients and their family, with science and technology.
+My ultimate goal of studying bioinformatics and cancer biology is finding the new strategy for the cancer treatment by using genetic information.
+In other words, I would like to contribute to save cancer patients, who are struggling with the various types of cancer.
+Ultimately, my goal as a scientist is bringing back the happier life for the patients and their family, by applying scientific and technological knowledge.

 ## Interest